dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 solution: projection of information forms intended to disrupt the disconnection.
 That's called a con.

+- change to the structure of ideas or to shape people's conception of them
+  - history as a language of ideas we build upon
+  - controlling the truth allows you to constrain the form of context in the minds of others

 <a name="agents-have-varying-degrees-of-autonomy-and-individual-definitions-of-energy-types" />

 ### &#8855; &#8710; &#8968;vi&#8969; [Agents Have Varying Degrees Of Autonomy and Individual Definitions Of Energy Types.
 They Share Traits, Such As Concurrency, Bandwidth and Physicality](#agents-have-varying-degrees-of-autonomy-and-individual-definitions-of-energy-types)